antonlydell/Pandemy/docs/source/getting_started/overview.rst

 Overview
 ========

-This section shows a simple example of using Pandemy to write a DataFrame to an `SQLite`_ database and reading it back again.
+This section shows a simple example of using Pandemy to write a :class:`pandas.DataFrame` to a `SQLite`_ database and reading it back again.

 .. _SQLite: https://sqlite.org/index.html